 4.0 Units.
+3 lecture and 3 lab hrs/wk.
+Repeat: 3.
 No prerequisite.
 Advisories: Art 112 or 113; and 130.
-Three lecture and three laboratory hours weekly.

-This course will concentrate on the use of the potter's wheel in the creation of functional and sculptural ceramic objects.
-Techniques of wheel throwing and trimming cups, bowls, vases, pitchers, lidded forms, closed forms, tea-pots and plates will be demonstrated as well as handle making.
-Students will be required to use basic design and drawing skills in the development of their assignments.
-Emphasis will be on refinement of technique rather than quantity.
+This course concentrates on the potter's wheel in the creation of functional and sculptural ceramic objects.
+Techniques of wheel throwing and trimming cups, bowls, vases, pitchers, lidded forms, closed forms, tea-pots and plates are demonstrated as well as handle making.
+Students are required to use basic design and drawing skills in the development of their assignments.
 Covers stoneware glaze development, kiln loading, stoneware and soda firing.
-Development of post wheel-thrown projects will be demonstrated and encouraged.
-May be taken four times for credit.
 (CSU/UC)